OpenEvalProject/evals/manuscripts/elife-00801/v1/manuscript.md

 For the trained sequences, we reasoned that practice should lead to the development of dedicated neuronal populations for trained sequence transitions.
 This development would cause each sequence to activate a unique subset of the network, that is reduce the overlap between patterns.
 In the extreme case, in which each sequence activates an exclusive set of voxels, the patterns would become evenly distributed in the space of possible patterns (red dots, Figure 5A).
 The accuracy curves based on such an arrangement is shown as the dashed line in Figure 5C (for details, see Diedrichsen et al., 2013).
 While the observed classification accuracy curves for trained sequences did not fully reach this extreme prediction, the activity patterns were more evenly distributed than expected for spatially random patterns: The classification accuracy for the one-dimensional classifier deviated significantly from the prediction based on random patterns for S1, M1, PMd, SMA/pre-SMA, and IPS, all t(15) > 2.429, p<0.028.

-We then compared the accuracy curves for trained and untrained sequences directly (
+We then compared the accuracy curves for trained and untrained sequences directly (Figure 6).
+For a classifier relying only on a single dimension, no significant differences were found.
+However, when considering also the second and third component, classification accuracy increased more for the trained sequence.
+When correcting for the multiple tests over the six ROIs, the effect was significant in the SMA/pre-SMA, S1, and in IPS (F(2,30) > 5.64, p<0.0083), but we also found a similar trend in the remaining regions (F(2,30) > 3.32, p<0.05, uncorrected).
+The effect was bilateral–in none of the tested regions was there a significant interaction of this effect with the hemisphere (all F(2,30) < 2.072, p>0.144).

 ![Figure 6.](https://cdn.elifesciences.org/articles/00801/elife-00801-fig6-v1.jpg)

 **Figure 6.:** (A) ROI definition on the average cortical surface (shown in a dorsal and medial view), based on anatomical criteria (see ‘Materials and methods’; Fischl et al., 2008).
 Regions of the right hemisphere are defined in a symmetric fashion.
 (B–G) Left panel shows the average percent BOLD signal change for the left and right hemisphere.
 Stars indicate a significant difference between trained (red) and untrained (blue) sequences (** corresponds to p<0.05/6, or p<0.05 corrected for multiple comparisons, [*] indicates p<0.05, uncorrected).
 Right panel shows classification accuracy for the classifiers using 1–3 of the most informative spatial dimensions (Diedrichsen et al., 2013).
-Stars indicate a significant interaction effect of number of spatial components and sequence type (trained/untrained), p-levels as above.DOI: http://dx.doi.org/10.7554/eLife.00801.011
+Stars indicate a significant interaction effect of number of spatial components and sequence type (trained/untrained), p-levels as above.

 Could these accuracy differences be an artifact of performance differences during the scan?
 While trained and untrained sequences were executed at slightly different speeds and average forces (Table 1), the individual differences in overall classification accuracy did not correlate with the difference in MT (p=0.75), force (p=0.51), or error rate (p=0.21).
 Furthermore, we tested whether the increase in discriminability of cortical activation patterns could have been caused by the reduced behavioral variability that normally accompanies learning.
 In considering this idea, it is important to keep in mind that classification accuracy is determined both by within-sequence variability and by between-sequences differences.
 To evaluate both together, we tested how well a linear classifier could discriminate between each set of four sequences based on MT, average force, or error rate, either considered in isolation or in any combination as separate features.
 None of the seven combinations showed a significant difference between trained and untrained sequences (all t(15) < 1.15, p>0.269; see Table 1).
 Furthermore, when including the differences in classification accuracy based on all behavioral variables as a covariate, the accuracy difference based on fMRI patterns remained significant, t(15) = 2.56, p=0.01.
 Thus, the higher classification accuracy for trained sequences was not a simply a consequence of more stable behavioral performance.

 In summary, our study shows for the first time that the sequence-specific component of the activity patterns increases in strength with training.
-While a recent report (
+While a recent report (Huang et al., 2013) showed increases in split-half correlation of the activity pattern in primary motor cortex for a trained compared to an untrained finger sequence, these authors only used a single trained sequence, and therefore could not distinguish between the component of the activity pattern that is common to any possible trained sequence, and the pattern component that is specific to a single sequence.
+This, however, is an important distinction: when decomposing our activity patterns (Diedrichsen et al., 2011), we found that 99% of the voxel-by-voxel variance was explained by a pattern component that is common to all trained sequences, with less than 1% being attributable to the sequence-specific component (Figure 7).
+In most areas, the sequence-specific component was larger for trained sequences, and therefore followed the pattern observed in the classification accuracy.
+These differences, however, failed to become significant.
+In contrast, the common component was smaller for trained than untrained sequences (significant for PMd, t(15) = 2.469, p=0.026, and IPS and OPJ, t(15) = 3.573, p<0.003) and therefore followed the pattern found for the average activity (Figure 6).

 ![Figure 7.](https://cdn.elifesciences.org/articles/00801/elife-00801-fig7-v1.jpg)

 **Figure 7.:** Activity patterns are decomposed into a component that is common to all four trained or untrained patterns, a sequence specific component, and a noise component (Diedrichsen et al., 2011).
 Plotted is the estimate of the voxel-by-voxel variance for each component, relative to the variance explained by noise.
 The variance explained by the common pattern outstrips the variance associated with the sequence specific component by a factor of 100 or more.
-While the strength of the common component follows the mean activation (Figure 5), the sequence-specific component shows the same advantage for the trained compared to the untrained sequences evident in the classification accuracy.DOI: http://dx.doi.org/10.7554/eLife.00801.012
+While the strength of the common component follows the mean activation (Figure 5), the sequence-specific component shows the same advantage for the trained compared to the untrained sequences evident in the classification accuracy.

 Here we did not find larger split-half correlations for the patterns associated with trained compared to untrained sequences.
 We believe that this discrepancy is caused by the fact that a split-half correlation of a single activation pattern mostly depends on the much stronger common component, which was found to be smaller for trained than untrained sequences in our study, but slightly higher in the study by Huang et al., (2013).
 This underlines the importance of using experimental methods that allow a separation between the unspecific (common) and information-carrying aspects of neural activity patterns.